drbean/edit/tsailin/pasteur_perspective.md

 of analysis and studied their role in the interplay of organizational layers responsible for the development of the entrepreneurial university.

-This paper finds that organizational munificence and organizational flexibility are critical organizational antecedents.
-The level of organizational munificence would influence the university departments to engage in the new paradigm, and equivalent support to differentiated activities of the university's missions could keep a balancing act.
+It found that organizational munificence and organizational flexibility are critical organizational antecedents in the development of a Pasteurian orientation (PO).
+The level of organizational munificence influences the degree to which university departments engage in the new paradigm, and even-handed support for the multiplicity of activities undertaken in pursuit of the university's goals is a necessary part of its balancing act.
-Moreover, a high degree of organizational flexibility could help university departments quickly adopt new practices with no adverse influence on existing ones, and it provide agility to align with the new paradigm of entrepreneurial universities.
+At the same time, a high degree of organizational flexibility could help university departments to develop the agility to align with the new paradigm of the entrepreneurial university and to quickly adopt new practices with no adverse influence on existing ones.

-Moreover, the findings also indicated that the PO is a valuable strategic perspective for departmental collective efficacy.
-The PO acts as a mediator between contextual antecedents and departmental collective efficacy, suggesting that the university contextual factors act only as a *necessary condition* to promote departments engaging in the new paradigm of universities.
-However, the development of the PO is a *sufficient condition*.
-The paper concludes the concept of PO as highly promising for reconciling the conflicts and balance between knowledge creation and knowledge utilization in entrepreneurial universities.
+Moreover, the findings also suggest that PO provides valuable strategic help for establishing departmental collective efficacy.
+PO acts as a mediator between contextual antecedents and departmental collective efficacy, indicating that the university's contextual factors act only as a *necessary condition* to promoting departmental engagement in the new entrepreneurial paradigm, while the development of PO is a *sufficient condition*.
+The paper concludes the concept of PO is well-suited for reconciling the conflict and establishing a balance between knowledge creation and knowledge utilization in the entrepreneurial university.
-Encouraging organizational contexts with a high level of organizational munificence and flexibility that generates dual capabilities for knowledge creation and knowledge utilization may be a critical source of competitive advantage for creating entrepreneurial universities.
+Encouraging organizational contexts with a high level of organizational munificence and flexibility that generate dual capacities in knowledge creation and knowledge utilization may be a critical source of competitive advantage when creating one.

 This paper advanced our understanding of organizational strategies and structures to develop PO at university departments.
 First, this paper